Comparison

 - Daytona and CocoIndex both provide a way to manage data and code for AI-generated applications, but they approach it differently with Daytona focusing on infrastructure setup and CocoIndex on incremental data indexing.

-- Tags unique to daytona: ai-runtime, code-execution, secure-infrastructure, agentic-workflow.
+- Tags unique to daytona: agentic-workflow, ai-runtime, ai-sandboxes, code-execution.

 - Also covers Developer Tools.